Craig Cormick

 Craig Cormick OAM is an Australian science communicator and author.
 He was born in Wollongong in 1961, and is known for his creative writing and social research into public attitudes towards new technologies.
 He has lived mainly in Canberra, but has also lived in Iceland (1980–81) and Finland (1984–85).
 He has published over 40 books of fiction and non-fiction, and numerous articles in refereed journals.
-He has been active in the Canberra writing community, teaching and editing, was Chair of the ACT Writers Centre from 2003 to 2008 and in 2006 was Writer in Residence at the University of Science in Penang, Malaysia.
+He has been active in the Canberra writing community, teaching and editing, was Chair of the ACT Writers Centre from 2003 to 2008 and in 2006 was Writer in Residence at the Universiti Sains Malaysia in Penang, Malaysia.

+In 2025 his co-written book Warra Warra Wai won the NSW Premiers History Awards, was shortlisted for the Prime Minister's Literary Awards, and was shortlisted in two categories for the Queensland Literary Awards.